imviv3kshukla/nixpkgs/doc/builders/images/binarycache.section.md

 `pkgs.mkBinaryCache` is a function for creating Nix flat-file binary caches.
 Such a cache exists as a directory on disk, and can be used as a Nix substituter by passing `--substituter file:///path/to/cache` to Nix commands.

 Nix packages are most commonly shared between machines using [HTTP, SSH, or S3](https://nixos.org/manual/nix/stable/package-management/sharing-packages.html), but a flat-file binary cache can still be useful in some situations.
 For example, you can copy it directly to another machine, or make it available on a network file system.
-It can also be a convenient way to make some Nix packages available inside a container via bind-mounting, when you want to efficiently run Nix builds inside a container without doing a writable mount of the host's `/nix` directory.
+It can also be a convenient way to make some Nix packages available inside a container via bind-mounting.

+Note that this function is meant for advanced use-cases.
+The more idiomatic way to work with flat-file binary caches is via the [nix copy](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-copy.html) command.
+You may also want to consider [dockerTools](#sec-pkgs-dockerTools) for your containerization needs.

 ## Example